 Bhutan & Nepal: Himalayan Kingdoms of Beauty and Spirituality

-Our September 2013 journey through Bhutan and Nepal revealed two Himalayan kingdoms that preserve ancient Buddhist traditions while navigating modern challenges.
+Our September 2013 journey through Bhutan and Nepal revealed two Himalayan kingdoms that preserve ancient traditions while navigating modern challenges.
 From Bhutan's "Gross National Happiness" philosophy to Nepal's stunning mountain vistas and rich cultural heritage, this adventure combined breathtaking natural beauty with profound spiritual encounters, including the challenging trek to Bhutan's legendary Tiger's Nest monastery.

 General Comments